stolarinhoo/Sentinel-2-Satellite-Images-Semantic-Segmentation-with-U-NET_Deep-Learning-approach/readme.md

 ## Base Satellite Image

 Sentinel-2 is an Earth observation satellite providing high-resolution images.
-The baseline image used for learning and validation was that taken by the Sentinel-2B satellite on 7 June 2018:
+The base image used for learning and validation was captured by the Sentinel-2B satellite on 7 June 2018:
 ```
 S2B_MSIL2A_20180607T095029_N0208_R079_T33UYS_20180607T130225
 ```

-The image covers the south-western part of Poland, partly covering the Lower Silesian and Opole Voivodships.
-It includes the central and eastern part of Wrocław and the western part of Brzeg.
+This image covers the southwestern part of Poland, including parts of the Lower Silesian and Opole Voivodships.
+It encompasses the central and eastern parts of Wrocław and the western part of Brzeg.

 ![img1](/docs/img1.jpg)

 ## Classes

-As the topic of the work concerned urban areas, the land cover classes were extended in terms of urbanised land cover.
+The focus of the work was on urban areas, so the land cover classes were expanded to include more urbanized land cover.
 The model is trained to identify 8 classes:
 | L.P. | Land Cover Class                             |
 | ---- | -------------------------------------------- |
 | 1    | Agricultural areas                           |